A Collection of Strange Beliefs, Amusing Deceptions, and Dangerous Delusions

 SCAN will show you whether the subject is truthful or deceptive, what information the subject is concealing, and whether or not the subject was involved in the crime.*

 LSI boasts that "while others are out searching for physical evidence, you have already solved the case--using only the subject's own words."
-And with SCAN you won't have to spend hours doing "stressful interviewing," doing reverse speech analysis, or taking tedious courses in neuro-linguistic programming or "how to read any size body language."
+And with SCAN you won't have to spend hours doing "stressful interviewing," doing reverse speech analysis, or taking tedious courses in neuro-linguistic programming on "how to read any size body language."
 Furthermore, anyone can learn the technique in 26 hours for only $600.

 The SCAN technique is now being used by the FBI and other federal agencies; by law enforcement agencies and military agencies throughout the U.S., Canada and Australia; by bank and insurance investigators; and by private industry....
 SCAN is also being used in many other countries, including the U.K., Belgium, the Netherlands, Israel, Mexico, and South Africa.*